Kindyz/CBSI-debug/README.md

 ```

-# Visualize the Training Process
+# Visualize the Training Process (optional)
+You can use the following command to observe the loss curve of the training process, visualize the sample image, etc.
 ```
 tensorboard --logdir ./main/trained_models/
 ```